LogoLogo

 TheCOMMON_OPTIONS are concatenated in each analysis configuration before any options of your .trustinsoft/orig_config.json, hence any duplicated option will either be concatenated to the previous one (for options like"files" or"cpp-extra-args") or will replace the previous one (for options like"main"or"val-args").

-See the With the include option section for the exact rules when a same option is given several times.
+See the section for the exact rules when a same option is given several times.